-- This argument does no longer go through in all its details under more modern assumptions (which have to do with how movement out of CP proceeds; we come back to this when we talk about phase theory). - But it can be easily adapted to the modern theory in a way such that it still works.
-The revised argument that follows adapts an argument made in Kitahara (1994, 1997) to a modern view of syntactic theorizing.
-(Kitahara's argument is also a bit different from the presentation that follows.)
+- In its present form, the argument does not go through under more modern assumptions (which have to do with how movement out of CP proceeds; we come back to this when we talk about phase theory). - But it can be adapted to the modern theory.
+In what follows, we further adapt an argument made in Kitahara (1994, 1997) to a modern view of syntactic theorizing.
+(Kitahara's argument slightly differs from the presentation that follows.)